 - make sure you have the name of your insurance company and their 24-hour international emergency telephone number.
 Consider programming it into your mobile phone with your policy number, it is also useful for your family and friends to have this too

 - check the Foreign & Commonwealth Office (FCO) travel advice pages for country specific travel advice.
-If you go to an area which the FCO advises against all or all but essential travel, double-check that your travel insurance will be valid.
+If you decide to go to an area where the FCO advises against all or all but essential travel, double-check that your travel insurance will be valid.
 Some policies are invalidated if you travel to such areas.

 Make a visit to your GP as soon as possible before you depart and find out what jabs you may need.
 You can also find information on recommended vaccinations on the National Travel Health Network and Centre (NaTHNaC) country page.
 Take any prescribed medicine with you and keep it to hand.

-- make sure you have adequate supplies of any medicines that you normally take and pack it in your hand luggage It might be difficult to get further supplies of some medicines in some countries and in remote areas
+make sure you have adequate supplies of any medicines that you normally take and pack it in your hand luggage It might be difficult to get further supplies of some medicines in some countries and in remote areas

-- if you need to take medication you should ensure that you have a note from your doctor and that the medicine is in its original packaging
+if you need to take prescription medication, carry a copy of your prescription and a note from your doctor.
+Always carry medicine in its original packaging

 First aid kit